jolivain/trusted-firmware-a/docs/design/reset-design.rst

 It allows the Arm FVP port to support the ``RESET_TO_BL31`` configuration, in which case the ``bl31.bin`` image must be loaded to its run address in Trusted SRAM and all CPU reset vectors be changed from the default ``0x0`` to this run address.
-See the `User Guide`_ for details of running the FVP models in this way.
+See the :ref:`User Guide` for details of running the FVP models in this way.

 Although technically it would be possible to program the reset base address with the right support in the SCP firmware, this is currently not implemented so the